 If a faculty member desires to file a grievance, the procedure set forth in West Virginia State Code Section 6C-2 (the statute) is the only authorized grievance process.
-Statutory grievances administered by the West Virginia Public Employees Grievance Board.
-The Grievance Board can be accessed the web on http://pegboard.state.wv.us/.
-This website contains links to the relevant State Code chapter as well as the procedural rule governing operations of the Grievance Board.
-Click "Statutes, Procedural Rules, and Executive Orders."
+Statutory grievances are administered by the West Virginia Public Employees Grievance Board.
+The Grievance Board can be web accessed on the at http://pegboard.state.wv.us/.
+This website contains links to the relevant State Code chapter as well as the procedural rule governing operations of the Grievance Click "Statutes, Procedural Rules, and Board.
+Executive Orders."
 Material in quotes and in italic type in this article are from West Virginia State Code Section 6C-2.